Local dominance unveils clusters in networks: Results

 \subsection{Real-world benchmark networks}

-We now test the LS algorithm and demonstrate its strength on several empirical benchmark networks with known ground-truth community labels, see Table \ref{tab:net-F1}.
-Our main point of comparison is again the Louvain method, as it is fast, scalable, the most widely used community detection algorithm implemented in most network packages.
+We now test the LS algorithm and demonstrate its strength on several empirical benchmark networks \changeII{(see Table \ref{statistics})} with known ground-truth community labels, see Table \ref{tab:net-F1}.
+We chose to compare with the Louvain algorithm in Table \ref{tab:net-F1} because both algorithms are linear, making them well-suited for large-scale networks and facilitating a more meaningful comparison.
+And the Louvain method is the most widely used community detection algorithm implemented in most network packages.
 LS is faster than Louvain for 7 of the 8 benchmarks.
-The speed advantage becomes more noticable as the networks get larger (see Table \ref{tab:net-F1}).
-For example, for the DBLP network \cite{yang2015defining} with 317,080 nodes and 1,049,866 edges, our LS method takes 45 seconds, while Louvain takes 256 seconds.
+The speed advantage becomes more \changeII{noticeable} as the networks get larger (see Table \ref{tab:net-F1}).
+For example, for the DBLP network \cite{yang2013defining} with 317,080 nodes and 1,049,866 edges, our LS method takes 45 seconds, while Louvain takes 256 seconds.